Domen Prevc

 Domen Prevc (born 4 June 1999) is a Slovenian ski jumper.
+He is one of the most successful Slovenian ski jumpers with two gold medals at the Nordic World Ski Championships and two gold medals at the Ski Flying World Championships.
+He also won the overall FIS Ski Flying World Cup title in the 2024–25 season.

+Prevc is the current world record holder with 254.5 m, set in Planica on 30 March 2025.

 Career

 2015: World Cup debut

 Prevc competed in the 2015 European Youth Olympic Winter Festival.
 He made an individual World Cup debut on 22 November 2015 in Klingenthal with eighth place.
 He needed only four World Cup starts to reach his first podium on 19 December 2015 in Engelberg where he took second place.
 At that event, Domen and Peter Prevc shared a podium as the first brothers in the World Cup history.

 2016: First win and yellow bib

 Prevc won his first World Cup individual event on 25 November 2016 at the 2016–17 season opening in Kuusamo/Ruka, and therefore wore yellow bib as the World Cup overall leader for the first time in his career.
 Soon after that he won another three December World Cup individual events in Klingenthal, Lillehammer and Engelberg.

 2017: Ski flying debut

 On 28 January 2017 in Willingen, together with his brothers Cene and Peter, he represented the Slovenian national team in the team event of the World Cup.